Frequently Asked Questions

 How do I find out if my property falls within Quinte Conservation’s Regulated Area? |

-You can use our Property Regulation Map to determine if your property may be in an area that we regulate.
-If you are unsure of which Conservation Authority's jurisdiction your property is in, you can find out by referencing this map on Conservation Ontario’s website.
+If you are unsure of which Conservation Authority's jurisdiction your property is in, you can find out by referencing this map on Conservation Ontario’s website. |

-Planning Questions
+Planning

 Why does Quinte Conservation review my planning application? |